Paul Weathington is a Founding Partner and Senior Partner of the Medical Malpractice Defense Practice at Weathington, LLC.

 For the past thirty years, Paul has specialized in trial practice, principally defending physicians and hospitals in medical malpractice cases but has also litigated corporate and commercial matters.
 He has successfully tried over 100 jury trials as lead counsel.

-He has been named as a Georgia Super Lawyer every year consecutively since 2009 and Georgia’s Top 100 list on multiple occasions.
+He has been named as a Georgia Super Lawyer every year consecutively since 2009 and on Georgia’s Top 100 list on multiple occasions.
 He was also inducted into the American College of Trial Lawyers in October 2013 (less than 1% of attorneys).
+Paul was inducted into the International Academy of Trial Lawyers in July 2023.
 Paul is Board Certified by the American Board of Professional Liability Attorneys (ABPLA) in the complex field of medical professional negligence.
+In addition, Paul has been awarded Lawyer of the Year by Best Lawyers of American for past several years in the areas of Healthcare, Medical Malpractice (Defense) and Product Liability.

 Upon graduation from law school, Paul was an Associate with Troutman, Sanders.
 Thereafter, he took an Associate position at Schreeder, Wheeler and Flint.
 He returned to his hometown of Carrollton, Georgia to practice at the firm of Tisinger, Vance where he was elected partner.
 Paul joined an Atlanta firm with a specialty emphasis in medical malpractice defense, which eventually became known as Allen & Weathington.
 He practiced there until March of 2005 when he formed Weathington, LLC.